arjunrajasekharan/CMOS-Circuit-Generator/README.md

 # CMOS Circuit Generator
-This repository contains a python script which converts a Boolean Expression to a .sim file which is used for designing CMOS circuits
+This repository contains a python script which converts a Boolean Expression to a .sim file which is used for designing CMOS circuits.

 ## Running
 ```